 Fabulous Finch now offers Gouldian finch husbandry planning services for academic and zoological institutions interested in improving an existing husbandry program, or establishing a new husbandry program for captive finches.
 Services include environment and nutritional planning for research and breeding.
 This service may also be valuable for the serious private collector and institutions such as retirement homes.
 Bill Van Patten has studied under Mike Fidler in the "bush" of Australia and at the Save the Gouldian Fund Research Facility in Cooranbong, Australia, and has toured some of the foremost indoor and outdoor Australian finch environments in the study of best practices.
 Project studies also include the Macquarie University - Sydney Zebra and Longtail finch research facilities.
 While we specialize in husbandy consulting for Australian finches, many practices are applicable to finch species from other continents.
-Please call Bill at (877) 346-2433 for more information.
+Please call Dianne toll free at 877-346-2433 or 989-763-2743 for more information.

 Rates: $200 (USD) per hour or $1,000 (USD) per day (plus travel expenses)

 Service offered world wide where English is a first or second language

 Consultation by Phone Is Always Free!

 Fabulous Finch has pledged to donate a portion of all Bird Care Product sales to Save the Gouldian Fund, an organization dedicated to the study and preservation of the Gouldian Finch in its natural habitat.
 There are less than 2500 Gouldians remaining in the wild.
 By donating directly to the fund by visiting their website, or by purchasing your Bird Care Products from Fabulous Finch you will be making a significant contribution to their efforts!

 8" x 11" 10" x 14" 18" x 24"